 Final Intonation

-Adjust intonation using saddle intonation adjustment screws.
+Re-tune the strings again.
+Now adjust intonation using saddle intonation adjustment screws.
 I use an electronic tuner and adjust until the string has the correct pitch both open and when lightly fretted at the twelfth fret (one octave higher).